Why LLM Context Windows Fill Up Faster Than You Think

 Attention(Q, K, V) = softmax(QKT / √dk) · V

 Where Q, K, V are query, key, value matrices, and dk is the key dimension.
+Plain-English version: "For each token, compare it against every other token, weight the results, and blend the values accordingly."
 The QKT product is the expensive part: it is an n × n matrix where n is the sequence length.
 Doubling n quadruples this computation.
 This is the prefill phase — processing the full input prompt — and it is inherently O(n²) per layer.

 There are two distinct computational phases in LLM inference.
 Prefill processes the entire input prompt at once — this is O(n²) per attention layer, and for long prompts it is the dominant compute cost.
+In practice, implementations like FlashAttention reduce the memory bandwidth pressure dramatically via tiled computation, but the asymptotic complexity doesn't change: prefill scales quadratically with sequence length.
 Decode generates one token at a time, attending only to the current token against the cached history — this is O(n) per step with the KV cache.
 Without caching, decode would also be O(n²) because you'd recompute the full history on every step.
 The KV cache converts decode from O(n²) to O(n) at the cost of memory.

 The KV cache solves the compute problem: it stores the K and V tensors for all previously processed tokens so they can be reused without recomputation.
 Generation becomes O(n) instead of O(n²) per step.